NCH clubs and societies

 Just up and coming, the Photography Society at NCH looks to create events and trips that both appreciate photography and helps NCHers get out and create – exploring different venues and styles.

-In NCH’s close community (we like to see ourselves as more like a family) Rugby is to play together in under the same name and the same stripes.
-We all know that sport brings people together, and Rugby brings together all years of NCH.
+In NCH’s close community, (we like to see ourselves as more like a family), the Rugby Society brings students together under the same name and stripes.
+We all know that sport brings people together, and rugby brings together all years of NCH.
 Rugby Soc does not stop when the boots leave the field, and you don’t have to be a rugby player to join in on the spirit.

 Like the game-show!
 NCH University Challenge takes on the challenge of tricky questions and interesting facts.
 Gathering together at events, NCH University Challenge is practising with the aim of one day seeing our names in the TV lights…